-The SANavigator main window, shown in Figure 105 on page 255, is displayed when you start SANavigator.
-By using the drop-down menus on the top of the window, you issue commands to the SANavigator software.
+The SANavigator main window, shown in Figure 106 on page 267, displays when you start SANavigator.
+By using the drop-down menus, you issue commands to the SANavigator software.
 To see how each command works, click the menu, note the name of the command, and search for the command in the help.